 This article will explain the Olympic lift program to show how you can lift more weight on the Olympic-style hang clean.

-Before explaining our main topic, Olympic power lifts, let’s first understand what hangs ‘clean.’
+Before explaining our major topic, Olympic power lifts, let’s first understand what hangs ‘clean.’
 Clean is a movement where you have to take the weight from the ground onto the shoulder in one smooth motion.
-It is always better to perform this move at the gym, where all the necessary Olympic equipment lifts are available.
+It is always better to perform this move at the gym, where all the Olympic equipment lifts are available.

-● Hanging or start position:
+● Hanging or Start Position:

-● Extending or jumping with the bar:
+● Extending or Jumping with the Bar

 In the meantime, shrug your shoulders towards your ears and jump as high as possible.
 Bring your barbell upward.
 On landing, bend your knees slightly.

-● Catching or final position:
+● Catching or Final Position: